bertrandom/pamplemousse/README.md

    Allow? [y/n (y = yes allow, n = no deny)]
 ```

-If you don't want to grant access to the whole filesystem, you must at least grant access to `.`:
+If you don't want to grant access to the whole filesystem, you must at least grant access to `.` so that it can determine the current working directory:
 ```
 deno run --allow-read=. app.ts
 ```